TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 _(Unless you use things like SDFs or some types of Voxel Rendering, but that is outside the scope of this guide.)_

 So all graphics programming starts with the first triangle.
-In this chapter, we will get our first triangle onto the screen.
+In this chapter we will get our first triangle onto the screen.

 This is a long chapter, because there are many new concepts to be learnt and quite a bit of infrastructure to be set up beforehand.